-Smita Limaye says that uPVC window producers are better equipped with modern machines and factory set up but often treated in par with on site fabricators.
+Smita Limaye says that uPVC window producers are better equipped with modern machines and factory setup but often treated on par with on-site fabricators.
 According to her, there is always a huge gap in prices due to the overheads in design, production and management costs.

-William Chen of Kinlong Hardware too complaints of companies wanting to make fast money, taking advantage of the absence of standards.
+William Chen of Kinlong Hardware too complained of companies wanting to make fast money, taking advantage of the absence of standards.
 In the process, the reputation of the industry has suffered damage.

-Narendra Patel emphasises on the need for standards such as BIS for fenestrations in India.
+Narendra Patel emphasises the need for standards such as BIS for fenestrations in India.
 There should be a regulatory body to maintain quality parameters and improve specific fields, says Patel.
-As of now it is extremely easy and economical to set up uPVC door & window manufacturing unit involving low capital investment, availability of low quality equipments and machinery.
-This leads to manufacturing of sub-standard products.
+As of now, it is extremely easy and economical to set up a uPVC door & window manufacturing unit involving low capital investment, and the availability of low-quality equipment and machinery.
+This leads to the manufacturing of sub-standard products.

-With the growing number of façade and window consultants in the country, the industry will mature and stress on the quality rather than going for cheap material.
+With the growing number of façade and window consultants in the country, the industry will mature and stress quality rather than going for cheap material.
 With standardisation, the specification on design blueprints too can be unified and this will help the suppliers to go into mass production and deliver it on time.
 Since the scope is huge, the sooner we bring in regulations for standardization, the better for the industry and the consumer.
-Delivering high quality products will become possible.
+Delivering high-quality products will become possible.

-According to Mario Schmidt of Lingel, unorganized situations at construction sites is a major issue.
-Timely readiness of openings for production and installation is a challenge.
+According to Mario Schmidt of Lingel, unorganized situations at construction sites are a major issue.
+The timely readiness of openings for production and installation is a challenge.
 It is again almost impossible to make a production planning programme in advance.

-Personal effort of the sales person is the key to success in this industry today, says Mario.
-Providing the best possible service and a personal attention to all possible mistakes will raise the company value.
-Changes in pricing policy of competitors has positive and negative impacts.
-There is a slowdown in construction sector and the entire industry is under pressure to work at rates which are practically impossible.
+The personal effort of the salesperson is the key to success in this industry today, says Mario.
+Providing the best possible service and personal attention to all possible mistakes will raise the company’s value.
+Changes in the pricing policy of competitors have positive and negative impacts.
+There is a slowdown in the construction sector and the entire industry is under pressure to work at rates that are practically impossible.

-Rajiv Gupta, Secretary, UWDMA observes serious lack of push/exposure with retail sector, lack of knowledge with respect to inherent values the concept offers versus cost are few major challenges.
+Rajiv Gupta, Secretary, UWDMA observes a serious lack of push/exposure with the retail sector, and lack of knowledge with respect to inherent values the concept offers versus cost are a few major challenges.
 Price wars and infighting within uPVC players in this scenario of limited demand at this nascent stage is another hurdle.

 Future of the Fenestration Industry

 Farid Khan of Profine India Window is very optimistic about the future of the industry.
-The announcement of 100 smart cities, infrastructure projects, increase in FDI and emergence of middle class give a clear indication that door and window market will gather pace and create more opportunities for uPVC segment.
-Published reports suggest that the Indian uPVC doors and windows market is expected to grow at a CAGR of 7.0 per cent during 2015-2020.
+The announcement of 100 smart cities, infrastructure projects, increase in FDI and emergence of the middle class give a clear indication that the door and window market will gather pace and create more opportunities for the uPVC segment.
+Published reports suggest that the Indian uPVC doors and windows market is expected to grow at a CAGR of 7.0 per cent from 2015-to 2020.

 Smita Limaye of Deceuninck expects the fenestration business in our country to touch Rs 15,000 Cr by 2020 and is hopeful about evolving technologies too.
-The uPVC industry has moved from using lead stabilizers to completely lead free products in the last decade.
-High performance window systems with U value less than 1 have been developed though they are yet to enter the Indian market.
-She expects that the superior products like uPVC tilt and turn window, lift and slide, bi-fold, pivoted windows, wave door, tilt and slide doors and many more designs will penetrate the market and would surge by 2020.
+The uPVC industry has moved from using lead stabilizers to completely lead-free products in the last decade.
+High-performance window systems with a U value of less than 1 have been developed though they are yet to enter the Indian market.
+She expects that superior product like uPVC tilt and turns window, lift and slide, bi-fold, pivoted windows, wave door, tilt and slide doors and many more designs will penetrate the market and would surge by 2020.

-Saket Jain, Business Head, Fenesta feels that going by the current rate , uPVC should capture about 25 per cent of the market by 2020, with lot of focus on energy efficiency, solutions to mitigate pollution hazards and better sound insulation.
+Saket Jain, Business Head, Fenesta feels that going by the current rate, uPVC should capture about 25 per cent of the market by 2020, with a lot of focus on energy efficiency, and solutions to mitigate pollution hazards and better sound insulation.

 Mario Schmidt also expects to witness a huge change over the years the next 5 years and presumes that the speed is to continue.
-He hopes that the development / housing sector will improve, developers will have a chance to use better products, introduce new technologies to finally benefit the buyer.
-Branded companies, system providers and members of UWDMA would be able to educate the market / consumers, so that the products do not move into the wrong direction, which the low end Aluminium did 20 years ago.
+He hopes that the development/housing sector will improve, and developers will have a chance to use better products, and introduce new technologies to finally benefit the buyer.
+Branded companies, system providers and members of UWDMA would be able to educate the market/consumers so that the products do not move in the wrong direction, which the low-end Aluminium did 20 years ago.